Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 |4	         |5.4755 VDC               |5.43691 VDC    |9.4957 VDC        |
 |5	         |5.476  VDC               |5.4371 VDC      |9.4959 VDC       |

-The table displays the number of tests conducted on each output of the power controller, with an input of 12VDC, while no outputs are connected to the loads.
+The table above displays the number of tests conducted on each output of the power controller, with an input of 12VDC, while no outputs are connected to the loads.